mattj23/covid-delta-usa/readme.md

 2. We advance one day at a time up until the day *before* the simulation is set to start
     1. We look at the difference between the cumulative number of estimated infections on that day and the current infections in the population, adjusted by the population scale ratio (are we simulating every person or 1:n people?)
     2. If we have variant data, we look up the variant proportions for that day.
 We divide the number of infections which need to be added to the population into their scaled portions, and then we move through the population "infecting" the appropriate number of individuals with each variant
-    3. The infection mechanics will be covered in further detail later, but to be brief they consist of drawing the date of symptom onset from the appropriate random distribution and marking the individual with the appropriate variant.
+    3. The infection mechanics will be covered in further detail later, but to be brief there is both natural and vaccine-induced immunities that must be accounted for even in the population initalization.
+The immunity odds ratios are respected during this phase, making even the population initialization somewhat non-determinisitic.
+    4. Once an individual is selected for infection, the date of their symptom onset is drawn from the appropriate random distribution and the individual is marked with the appropriate variant.
+A natural immunity scalar is selected for future re-exposures.
 See the section on [infection and disease progression](#infection-and-disease-progression) for further details.
     4. Additionally, we look the vaccination history provided, and determine the difference between the expected number of completed vaccinations and the number currently in the population.
 We select individuals at random from the population (so long as they are more than 30 days from an infection, if they were infected) and mark them as having received the vaccine on the current date.
+They are assigned a random vaccine immunity scalar at this point as well.

 At the end of this process the population is fully initialized and ready for the simulation.
 All future events will be determined by simulation events and not the historical record.

+A copy of the initialized population is maintained so that repeated runs of the simulation do not need to repeat the initialization process.

 ###  Model forward simulation